History of NYOS

 9 April 2013

-NYOS Senior Orchestra performs its inaugural concert at Greyfriars Kirk in Edinburgh to critical acclaim.
+Pictured: NYOS Senior Orchestra performed its inaugural concert at Glasgow's City Halls.

 14 April 2013

-NYOS Junior Orchestra performs its inaugural concert at Sage, Gateshead to a wonderful reception.
+Pictured: NYOS Junior Orchestra performed its inaugural concert at Sage, Gateshead.

 2014